 |Maison Mireille||Self Catering||Saturday||2||4||2||Babies cot 1|

-A truly delightful gite, part of an historic manoir built for the Procuror of Louis 14,and reached along a winding lane through flower meadows to where it nestles in the hillside.
+A truly delightful cottage, part of an historic manoir built for Lord Manieres, the Procurer of Louis IV around 1715.
+It is reached along a winding lane through flower meadows to where it nestles in the hillside.
 An authentic but modern cottage providing all you could possibly need for the perfect holiday.